-- (c) In a by-mail election, regardless of whether or not a voter has received a ballot by mail, a voter may cast a ballot: - (1) By mail as provided in the instructions from the election official; - (2) In person at the election official's office or at a vote center; or - (3) Under the following, absentee voting procedures, which would also be the same methods followed if the election was being held as a poll-based election: - (A) At any election, a qualified voter may vote a ballot from a temporary address for any reason. - (B) The election official may designate a person as a permanent absentee voter if the person is a qualified voter, and if the voter is registered with the State of Alaska Division of Elections as a permanent absentee voter within the City and Borough. - (C) A person designated as a permanent absentee voter under subsection (b) of this section will be sent a ballot by mail at the permanent mailing address stated on the voter's current registration record unless the voter submits an application for a ballot to be mailed to a temporary address or submits an application for an electronic transmission ballot. - (D) A qualified voter may submit the application and vote from a temporary address.
-However, nothing in this section limits the voter's eligibility to vote in person at a polling place or vote center, in person before an election official, or absentee through a personal representative.

-- (E) The election official shall provide ballots for use as absentee ballots at least 15 days prior to the election.
+- waiving a portion of my right to a secret ballot to the extent necessary to process my ballot, but expect that my vote will be held as confidential as possible; or - (4) By personal representative.
+A qualified voter who is unable to go to the polling place or vote center on election day due to age, illness, or disability, may appoint a personal representative to obtain a ballot for the voter on or after the 15th day before an election, up to and including election day. - (d)(3) Under the following, absentee Absentee voting procedures will be set forth in the election policies and rules of procedures and are which would also be the same methods followed if the election was being held as a poll-based election.
+The election official shall provide ballots for use as absentee ballots at least 15 days prior to the election.
 The election official shall issue rules and instructions to absentee voters to aid them in casting their ballots.
+The election official shall prescribe the form of and prepare the voter's certificate, envelopes, and other materials used in absentee voting. - (A) At any election, a qualified voter may vote a ballot from a temporary address for any reason. - (B) The election official may designate a person as a permanent absentee voter if the person is a qualified voter, and if the voter is registered with the State of Alaska Division of Elections as a permanent absentee voter within the City and Borough. - (C) A person designated as a permanent absentee voter under subsection (b) of this section will be sent a ballot by mail at the permanent mailing address stated on the voter's current registration record unless the voter submits an application for a ballot to be mailed to a temporary address or an electronic transmission ballot.

+- (D) A qualified voter may submit the application and vote from a temporary address.
+However, nothing in this section limits the voter's eligibility to vote in person at a polling place or vote center, in person before an election official, or absentee through a personal representative. - (E) The election official shall provide ballots for use as absentee ballots at least 15 days prior to the election.
+The election official shall issue rules and instructions to absentee voters to aid them in easting their ballots.
 The election official shall prescribe the form of and prepare the voter's certificate, envelopes, and other materials used in absentee voting.
 The election official shall enclose a privacy envelope and a return envelope to each absentee voter.
 The return envelope shall have printed upon it a certification by which the voter shall place the voter's signature declaring that the voter is a qualified voter, that the voter has not voted in any other manner in this election, and a space for the voter to include at least one personal identifier. - (F) The application for an absentee ballot shall show the qualified voter's place of residence, clearly indicate the qualified voter's right to an absentee ballot, and be signed by the qualified voter. - (i) Absentee application for voting from a temporary address.

 Beginning on January 1 of each election year, a qualified voter may in person, by mail, by facsimile machine, or by electronic transmission, file a written application for an absentee ballot at a temporary address with the election official.
 A complete application for a ballot to be mailed to a temporary address must be received in the office of the election official not less than seven days before election day.